animal advocacy action alert animal advocacy action alert

 • Do your best to cross-reference and confirm information.

-• Always cite SOURCE for anything published as fact.
+• Always cite sources for anything published as fact.

-• With animal rights literature: Not just WHAT you say, but WHO it is attributed to that has most clout and influence.
+• Animal Rights Literature: It's not just what you say, but who it is attributed to that has the most clout and influence.

+Writing Tips » The Essay Approach.
 Background research can sprawl for pages.
-How do you select and organize the points for well-reasoned and influential writing?
+How do you organize key points for well-reasoned and influential communication?
+Consider use of The Essay Approach to streamline data into succinct and dynamic messaging.

-2. THESIS: Express the main objective, a summary of your argument.
+2. THESIS: Express the main objective of your piece, a summary of your argument.

-3. TOPICS: Now prove it.
-Support your thesis with to-the-point paragraphs, each with a topic sentence, plus facts, statistics, quotes, studies, etc. to back it.
+3. TOPICS: Now prove that argument.
+Support your thesis with to-the-point paragraphs, each with a topic sentence + facts, stats, quotes and/or studies to back it up.

 4. CONCLUSION: Exit with a powerful recap and sense of urgency.

-AVOID MELODRAMA: Makes readers feel manipulated.
+• TONE DOWN DRAMA & HYSTERICS.
 Strong images and a frank account of what happens to animals speaks louder than emotional rants, extra ADJECTIVES, and !!!!!!!!!!!
+Frenetic messaging feeds stereotypes about AR activists and “bleeding-heart libs” — a perfect set-up for trolls and haters.

 alert info